Data management

 Both LanceDB OSS and Cloud support reindexing, but the process (at least for now) is different for each, depending on the type of index.

-- LanceDB Cloud supports incremental reindexing, where a background process will trigger a new index build for you automatically when new data is added to a dataset
+- LanceDB Cloud/Enterprise supports automatic incremental reindexing for vector, scalar, and FTS indices, where a background process will trigger a new index build for you automatically when new data is added or modified in a dataset

 - LanceDB OSS requires you to manually trigger a reindex operation -- we are working on adding incremental reindexing to LanceDB OSS as well